lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-07-12-Metric_spaces.md

   </span><span class="keyword1 command">by</span> <span class="main">(</span><span class="operator">simp</span> <span class="quasi_keyword">add</span><span class="main main">:</span> Met_TC.mtopology_def<span class="main">)</span>
 </pre>

-And so, simplification alone will drop us from the locale level to the type class level whenever this is possible.
+And so, simplification alone will drop us from the locale level to the type class level whenever this is possible: that is, whenever the carrier set is actually a type.

 The role of type classes is a key difference between simply typed and dependent typed formalisms.
-Type classes play a bigger role in the latter (but with the risk of performance issues and problems with multiple inheritance); with the former, we may be stuck with having to duplicate some proofs.
+Type classes play a bigger role in the latter (but with the risk of performance issues and the impossibility of multiple inheritance); with the former, we may be stuck with having to duplicate some proofs.

 ### On the horrors of HOL Light proofs